 See for yourself why Marinette County carries the title of "Waterfall Capital of Wisconsin."
 Bikers will find gentle rolling terrain and plenty of scenic waterfalls on forest roads.
 Mountain bikers who want to test their aerobic capacity will be rewarded with a breathtaking view of the county park on top of Thunder Mountain.

 Another spot to view spectacular waterfalls on foot is Iron County.
 Off the beaten path, it allows hikers to make their way to a dozen different falls of varying height and scenery untroubled by large crowds.

 Hike Through Wisconsin's Natural History

 Want some spectacular scenery and a little history on your hike?
 Try the Ice Age Trail, considered to be one of the best glacial imprints in the nation.
-Winding its way through 31 Wisconsin counties and covering almost 610 miles, the trail was formed by the state's last glacier thousands of years of ago.
+Winding its way through 31 Wisconsin counties and covering over 620 miles, the trail was formed by the state's last glacier thousands of years of ago.
 Stop by the Chippewa Moraine Interpretive Center to view displays and videos that explain the trail's glacial topography.
 Visit www.iceagetrail.org to download area maps and search a calendar of events that features guided spring hikes and lectures.

 Urban Walking Tour